mahmoud/sedimental/entries/running_from_software.md

 Software is much more than an industry.
 You don't need a programming job to be a good programmmer.

-Which brings me back to rephrasing the good parts we agree on, one doesn't need to be a good programmer to make a difference with software.
-Recognizing this, it follows that it's best for all of us to accept and support programmers of all walks and skill levels.
+This brings me back to reiterate the central thought we share: One doesn't need to compare favorably to other programmers in order to make a difference with software.
+So, we must accept and support programmers of all walks and skill levels.

 [pycon_2016]: https://www.youtube.com/channel/UCwTD5zJbsQGJN75MwbykYNw